Skip to main content

 2. Simple data collection — out of the box for standard response types, but with the ability to track detailed events based on provenance-enabled stimuli.

-3. Simple data storage — no need to run your own servers: data is stored in a relatively easy to set-up Firebase instance.
+4. Simple data storage — no need to run your own servers: data is stored in a relatively easy to set-up Firebase instance.
+Of course, you can also self-hosted server if you want full control.

-5. Compatible with crowdsourcing platforms — recruit your participants through your preferred provide, such as Prolific, Mechanical Turk, or Lab in the Wild.
+6. Compatible with crowdsourcing platforms — recruit your participants through your preferred provider, such as Prolific, Mechanical Turk, or Lab in the Wild.

-You can check out a few example projects on our demo page.
-All of the demos on this site are build from stimuli and examples that you can find in the github repo.
+You can check out demonstrations of individual features on our demo page.
+All of the demos on this site are built from stimuli and examples that you can find in the GitHub repo.

 Check out the getting started tutorial to learn how to build your own experiment.